 All employees, contract data processors and other third parties who have access to personal data are obliged to treat it confidentially and to protect it.

-For reasons of security and to protect the transmission of confidential content, such as requests that you send to us as the website operator, this website uses SSL encryption (Secure Socket Layer).
+For reasons of security and to protect the transmission of confidential content, such as requests that you send to us as the website operator, our website uses SSL encryption (Secure Socket Layer).
 You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
 If SSL encryption is activated, the data you transmit to us cannot be read by third parties.

-6. Rights of the data subject
+Rights of the data subject

-Subject to applicable law, you have the following rights with respect to your personal data: (a) the right to be informed whether we are processing your personal data and, if so, right to access a copy of such data; (b) the right to have inaccurate or incomplete data corrected; (c) the right to have your personal data deleted, as long as applicable legal requirements are met; (d) the right to restrict processing to the extent permitted by law; (e) the right to object to the processing of your personal data, unless we can demonstrate valid legitimate reasons for processing your personal data; (f) the right to data portability of your personal data to a new provider (if applicable); (g) the right to lodge a complaint with the competent supervisory authority, in particular the data protection authority competent for your place of residence or the place of the alleged infringement or the supervisory authority competent for us, namely the Federal Data Protection and Information Commissioner FDPIC, Feldeggweg 1, 3003 Bern, Switzerland (http://www.edoeb.admin.ch); (h) the right to withdraw consent at any time with effect for the future (to the extent that our processing is based on your consent).
+Subject to applicable law, you have the following rights with respect to your personal data: (a) the right to be informed whether we are processing your personal data and, if so, right to access a copy of such data; (b) the right to have inaccurate or incomplete data corrected; (c) the right to have your personal data deleted, as long as applicable legal requirements are met; (d) Right to object to our data processing, in particular in the case of data processing for the purpose of direct marketing (unless we have valid legitimate grounds for processing your personal data); (e) Right to obtain certain personal data in a commonly used electronic format or to have it transferred to other data controllers; (f) Right to withdraw consent at any time with effect for the future (to the extent that our processing is based on your consent).

-You can exercise your rights at any time by sending your request to the addresses listed in section 7.
+You can exercise your rights at any time by sending your request to the addresses listed in section 2.
 The exercise of these rights usually requires that you can prove your identity (e.g., copy of identification documents).

 Update and modification